Dr. Ibrahim Abraham

 Book chapters

-(20) Abraham, I. (In press, 2024).
-Tricksters, hustlers and moral saints: Post-apartheid student subjectivities in South African literature and activism.
-In P. Malreddy & F. Schulze-Engler (Eds.), Remapping world Anglophone studies: English in a world of strangers (pp. tba).
+Abraham, I. (In press, 2024).
+Tricksters, hustlers and moral saints: Students and other strangers in post-apartheid South African literature.
+In P. Malreddy & F. Schulze-Engler (Eds.), Mapping world Anglophone studies: English in a world of strangers (pp. tba).
 Routledge.

 Refereed journal articles